35 Idioms About Secrets

 • Everyone knows—the secret’s out.

-Other ways to say: It’s known, word’s out
+Other ways to say: It’s known, word’s out, everyone knows

-Fun Fact/Origin: Just a way to say something hidden is now public.
+Fun Fact/Origin: It’s just a short, casual way to say a secret is no longer hidden.

 27. Read between the lines